 It is important to understand the events that led to the Battle of Plassey in 1757.
 Let us look at some of the key events that preceded the Battle of Plassey and became a cause for this battle:

 Siraj-Ud-Daula was succeeded by his grandfather Alivardi Khan to become the Nawab of Bengal.
+He had become the Nawab of Bengal the year before, and he had ordered the English to stop the extension of their fortification.

 The victory of Britishers in the Carnatic wars has made Siraj-Ud-Daula apprehensive about the rising power of Britishers in India.